 – Is your organization diverse?

 – Is there equity or true inclusion there?

 2. Take actionable steps for change in your business (write it down).

 4. Diversify your portfolio.

-Head to Bokeh Podcast episode 378 to see the full show notes from this episode.
+Head to Bokeh Podcast episode 378 to listen to Part One of this conversation – along with the the full show notes from this episode.